How to Set Up Google Search Console

-Why Google Search Console Matters (And Why GA4 Isn’t Enough)
+Why Google Search Console Matters

-Google Search Console is the traffic helicopter monitoring the streets leading to your library.
-It tracks how many drivers saw your sign on the highway (Impressions).
-It counts how many activated their turn signals and entered the parking lot (Clicks).
-It calculates the efficiency of your signage (Click-Through Rate).
+GSC tracks how many drivers saw your library’s sign on the highway (Impressions).
+It counts how many took the exit toward your location (Clicks).
+It calculates how effective your signage is (Click-Through Rate).

 The Data You Can’t Get Anywhere Else